Francis Rooney

 Rooney is chairman of Rooney Holdings, formerly known as Rooney Brothers Company, an investment and holding company based in Naples, Florida.
 With a net worth of $22.6 million, Rooney had been one of the wealthiest members of Congress.

-In October 2019, Rooney announced that he would not run for re-election to Congress in 2020.
+On October 19, 2019, Rooney announced that he would not run for re-election to Congress in 2020.
 He was succeeded by state representative Byron Donalds.

 Early life and education

 Born in Muskogee, Oklahoma, he is the oldest child of Laurence Francis and Lucy Turner Rooney's six children.
 Rooney graduated from Georgetown Preparatory School.
 He earned a Bachelor of Arts degree from Georgetown University in 1975 and a Juris Doctor from the Georgetown University Law Center in 1978.